-Eva joined the University in February 2015 as a Lecturer on the Pre-Registration Adult Nursing course and is based in Great Yarmouth.
+Eva joined the University in February 2015 as a Lecturer on the Pre-Registration Adult Nursing course.
 In 2017 Eva completed the PgC in Healthcare Education and is an NMC Level 4 Teacher.
 Eva also completed her MSc in Public Health Nursing in 2017 after writing her dissertation on the breastfeeding experiences of young mothers.

-Eva is an Enhanced Personal Tutor for Nursing Apprenticeship students and is a Link Lecturer for the James Paget University Hospital and the Norfolk and Norwich University Hospital.
-Eva teaches on Nursing Apprenticeship courses and the Pre-Registration Adult Nursing Course.
-Eva is the Deputy Course Leader for the 4 year Adult Nursing Apprenticeship course.
+Eva is Acting Course Leader for Adult Nursing Degree Apprenticeships and is a Link Lecturer for the James Paget University Hospital and the Norfolk and Norwich University Hospital.